Forms IV and V (Years 10 and 11)

 After GCSE

-Students who take Combined Science will still have the option of studying any of the Sciences for A Level providing they have achieved at least a grade 6-6 in their Science examinations.
-Students who have taken the Sciences separately are required to have at least a grade 6 in the Science they wish to take.
-All students should also be proficient in Mathematics (Grade 6 or above) due to an increased amount in all the Science A Levels.
+Students who take Combined Science will still have the option of studying any of the Sciences for A Level providing they have achieved at least a grade 6-6 in their science examinations.
+Students who have taken the Sciences separately are required to have at least a grade 6 in the Science they wish to take, and one other science.
+All students should also be proficient in Mathematics (Grade 6 or above).

 Pupils may then choose any three or more from the following: